thomas-vogel/thomas-vogel.github.io/_pages/projects/projects.md

 Dynamically controlling search processes to improve automated test case generation and program repair using control and self-adaptation principles (funded by DFG, [project website](flash2)).

 ### S3: Self-Adaptive Search for Sapienz
-Transferring self-adaptation principles to the search process of Sapienz, a search-based test suite generation tool for mobile applications (funded by the 2018 Facebook Testing and Verification Research Award).
-For further details, please have a look at the following presentation: [Search-Based App Testing, Fitness Landscape Analysis, and Diversity](https://www.tele-task.de/lecture/video/7788/){:target="_blank"}.
+Transferring self-adaptation principles to the search process of Sapienz, a search-based test suite generation tool for mobile applications (funded by the 2018 Facebook Testing and Verification Research Award, [project website](S3)).

 ## As Research Assistant